ros2/ros2_documentation/source/Tutorials/Colcon-Tutorial.rst

 The ``local_setup.*`` file is slightly different than the ``setup.*`` file in that it will only apply settings from the current workspace.
 When using more than one workspace you will still source the ``setup.*`` files to get the environment including all parent workspaces.

+If you are returning with a new terminal to your development and want to pick up developing on your overlay you can simply source ``~/ros2_ws/install/setup.bash`` which will source all parent workspaces environments automatically.

 Try a demo
 ^^^^^^^^^^